Roney-juma/flask_project/README.md

 **<p align = "center">General Directions</p>** <br/>
 Once you have a heroku student account, you will need to log into heroku on the command line.
-Use ```heroku login``` and enter your information when prompted.
+Use ```git remote add origin https://github.com/Roney-juma/flask_project.git``` and enter your information when prompted.

 Next, create a Heroku app using ```heroku create <whatever app name you want>```